scaars10/scaars10.github.io/posts/pecan-raft.md

 }
 ```

-This worked, but it was essentially **"Stop-and-Wait"** behavior:
-1. Leader sends entry N
-2. Waits for acknowledgment
-3. Sends entry N+1
-4. Repeat...

-For a node that's 10,000 entries behind, this is painfully slow.
+This worked, but it was essentially **"Stop-and-Wait"**.
+The Leader sends entry N, waits for an ack, then sends N+1.
+For a node that's 10,000 entries behind, this is incredibly slow.

-**What would work better** (but I never implemented):
-- **Pipelining**: Send multiple batches of log entries before waiting for the first acknowledgment
-- **Snapshotting**: If a node is too far behind, send a snapshot of the entire state instead of replaying every log entry from the beginning
-- **Parallel Streams**: Send different chunks of logs in parallel

-My implementation lacks all of these optimizations.
-If a node was down for too long, it had to replay the *entire* history from entry zero—a fatal flaw for a production system.
-Although to my credit even at the time I was aware of potential improvements but was more focussed on core functionality and it worked well enough for my small test cluster.
+Strategies like pipelining (sending batches without waiting) or snapshotting (sending the entire state) would be the correct approach, but I didn't implement them at the time.

-### 4.4 The "Poor Man's Quorum" (CountDownLatch)
+### The "Poor Man's Quorum" (CountDownLatch)

 The Raft algorithm requires the leader to wait for a majority of followers to confirm a log entry before committing it.
 This is inherently asynchronous.